jbrinley/WP-Router/readme.txt

 into query variables and turned into a SQL query via `$wp_query->query()`.

 Sometimes, though, you don't want to display a list of posts.
-You just want a URL to map to a callback function, with the output displayed in places of posts in whatever theme you happen to be using.
+You just want a URL to map to a callback function, with the output displayed in place of posts in whatever theme you happen to be using.

 That's where WP Router comes in.
 It handles all the messy bits of registering